GVSU student in photo holding dog by its tail responds, apologizes

 ALLENDALE, Mich. - A Grand Valley State University student has responded after a photo of her holding a dog by its tail made the rounds on social media over the last couple of days.

-In the photo that was posted on Snapchat, Gillian Nemeth is shown holding a dachshund by its tail.
+In the photo that was posted on Snapchat, Gillian Nemeth is shown holding her purebred dachshund by its tail.
 The original photo was taken down.

 The photo caused outrage on social media and GVSU and the Ottawa County Sheriff began to investigate.
 The incident happened off campus.